Get Results With Positive Reinforcement Dog Training

 Learning begins the moment your dog enters your home!

-A well adjusted, well mannered pet is the result of commitment, time and a trusting relationship.
+A well adjusted, obedient pet is the result of commitment, time and a trusting relationship.
 Understanding why your dog does what he does and learning how to change behaviour without force will produce a dog that is eager to learn and wants to train!

 At SitStayLearn Dog Training we use the most up to date science based positive reinforcement dog training techniques to teach your new puppy, adolescent or adult dog.
 Understanding what positive reinforcement is and how to apply it are key to it's success.
 It's not just about cookies!